What are Doors?

 Text adventures - Some puzzle-driven adventure games ("Interactive

-There are thousands of doors out there.
+thousands of doors out there.
 Most are not especially good.
-Doors
+Doors are reasonably

-are reasonably easy to program, and many of the doors produced are amateurish,
+easy to program, and many of the doors produced are amateurish, or derivative,

-or derivative, or buggy.
+or buggy.
 However, there are some true gems out there.
-And I
+And I think that even

-think that even lackluster doors are worth preserving for historic interest
+lackluster doors are worth preserving for historic interest and for nostalgia

 More Door Thoughts

-and doors grew up on BBSes in people's basements, but many people played both
+university campuses, and doors grew up on BBSes in people's basements, but many

 Notes on Inner Workings